akka/akka/akka-docs/src/main/paradox/typed/cluster-membership.md

 If a cluster isn't to be restarted right away then there is no need to prepare it for shutdown.

+To use this feature use `Cluster(system).prepareForFullClusterShutdown()` in classic or @apidoc[PrepareForFullClusterShutdown] in typed.

+Wait for all `Up` members to become `ReadyForShutdown` and then all nodes can be shutdown and restarted.
+Members that aren't `Up` yet will remain in the `Joining` or `WeaklyUp` states.
+Any node that is already leaving the cluster i.e. in the `Leaving` or `Exiting` states will continue to leave the cluster via the normal path.

 ## State Diagrams

 ### State Diagram for the Member States